 Can I Help Defray the Costs?

 Since biblical counseling is simply the ministry of sharing God’s Word we do not charge for our counsel.
 However, there are expenses in our ministry to maintain our facilities, cover costs for training and materials.
 These costs are currently covered by the outreach-ministries of Bethany Community Church, as well as other faithful friends and supporters who stand with us through on-going prayers and financial support.

 If you would consider joining our family of supporters (Galatians 6:6), we would gladly welcome your partnership in prayer and financial support, however you are under no obligation to do so.

 How Do I Begin Counseling?

-To start the counseling process, click here or call the office to receive an application, fill out the personal profile and return it by mail or in person.
+To start the counseling process, under Care and Support click Application cor Counseling or call the office to receive an application, fill out the personal profile and return it by mail or in person.
 (You are welcome to type your answers if this is easier for you, however, we do not recommend that you email your personal profile to us to protect your sensitive information.)